RicardoFuhrmann/code-review-project/README.md

 # 🚀 Code Review Project

 This is simple PHP project for testing IA code review tools.
-The project use **Docker** and **Composer**, but you dont need to install composer localy.
+The project use **Docker** and **Composer**, but you don't need to install composer localy.

 ## 🛠️ Setup the project